SovereignCloudStack/hardware-landscape/documentation/sdn/ovn_bgp_evpn_deployments.md

  exit-address-family
 exit
 ```
-- Deploy kolla-ansible **without** OVN BGP agent on.
+- Deploy kolla-ansible **without** an actiavted OVN BGP agent.
 This will create necessary to create ovs bridges.
 - For this we are going to use `underlay` exposing method, which requires `br-ex` interface to be up.
 ```bash
 sudo ip l set br-ex up